ZTiKnl/sara/README.md

   Verbose mode will turn on display of output with a 'data' or 'warn' type
 #### Help:
 `help` displays the main 'help' section
+`list help` displays a list of all help topics
 `help <topic>` displays help on the topic requested (still needs to be populated)
 `add help` fill in the form and a new help topic is born!
 `edit help <topic>` find an error in a certain help topic, you can fix it.